top of page

 Blood, marrow and cord blood stem cells

 Haematopoietic stem cells can be transplanted from bone marrow or collected from peripheral blood after mobilisation or grafted from umbilical cord blood harvests.
 In children, such transplants can cure a variety of blood, immune and metabolic disorders if a suitable HLA matched donor is available.
-Strategies to improve transplant outcomes include the production of virus specific T cells and T cells engineered to include a safety gene in case of GVHD.
+Strategies to improve transplant outcomes where matched donors are not available are being developed

-For a number of conditions, correction of a patient's own stem cells is now a therapeutic option if a transplant donor is not available.
-We are developing gene addition and gene editing approaches for a number of single gene disorders.
+For a number of conditions, correction of a patient's own stem cells is being investigated as a therapeutic option if a transplant donor is not available.
+Early approaches have used viral vectors to 'add' and extra copies of defective genes but genome editing is now making it feasible to correct the underlying DNA codes back to normal.

 bottom of page